ghik/kubernetes-the-harder-way/docs/Kubernetes_Components_and_Security.md

 In this chapter, we're going to outline the entire Kubernetes architecture, i.e. list all its components and communication channels.
 Then we'll explain how each communication channel is secured.
-Finally, we will prepare a set of certificates and configuration files that we'll use during actual installation of Kubernetes components.
+Finally, we will prepare a set of certificates and configuration files that we'll use during actual installation of Kubernetes components, in future chapters.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->